bekk/funksjonell-frontend/day2/README.md

 * Read about `Proptypes` in functional stateless components and add this to all of the components used in the game.

-* Read about `key` attribute and add this where it is neaded.
+* Read about `key` attribute and add this where it is needed.